 Improved brand awareness of your University

 Having a social media presence allows those interested in your educational institution to easily find and connect with you, helping to expand the University’s recognition.
 It also enables you to increase your brand visibility through the use of particular hashtags, topics, and locations across social platforms which have relevance to the location your University is based whether that is Oxford or Manchester.
 Moreover, through the correct use of social media, your University will have the opportunity to establish a voice and distribute an image of your brand, helping it to be seen in a more positive light – you can bring a human element to an educational institution.
 This will drive traffic to your University’s website as better quality content will generate a higher amount of traffic.

 Drive Student Enrolment

 Social media platforms are highly beneficial in driving student enrolment as they enable you to present visual content displaying ‘University life’ to prospectus students.
+There are specific enterprise linkedin solutions which will help them gain visibility in the eyes of employers.
 This can be aided through regular use of a university hashtag, allowing past, present and future students to post their own experiences making your platforms appear more trustworthy.
 Reposting and keeping an excellence response record can help your University to develop connections with students whilst standing out from the rest of the crowd with unique content, increasing the likelihood of students wanting to attend your institution and maintaining contact with alumni.

 Adapting different social media strategies for each platform